-Is Working in the ‘Sharing Economy’ for You?
+Is Working in the sharing Economy’ for You?

 You’ve probably heard of the “sharing economy” or, at least, some of the companies driving it.
-Uber, Lyft and Sidecar allow people to utilize their own vehicles to provide a ride service similar to taxis.
+Uber, Lyft, and Sidecar allow people to utilize their own vehicles to provide a ride service similar to taxis.
 Homeowners rent out their properties to vacationers via companies such as Airbnb and VRBO.
-And, the concept continues to grow and gain acceptance, as many people enjoy the convenience and (in some instances) cost savings of these new ride and rental options.
+And, the concept continues to grow and gain acceptance, as many people enjoy the convenience and (in some instances) cost savings of this new ride and rental options.

 Using these services is one thing — but what about providing them?
 Is this something worth considering?
 We can’t answer that question for you, of course.
 But we can help explain a few of the benefits and risks involved.